Scott Morrison (basketball coach): Perth Wildcats (2021–2022)

 On August 24, 2021, Morrison was appointed head coach of the Perth Wildcats of Australia's National Basketball League, on a three-year contract.
 In the 2021–22 NBL season, the Wildcats had a 14–6 record before losing six of their last eight games to finish fifth and miss the playoffs for the first time since 1986.
 He parted ways with the Wildcats on June 23, 2022, due to family reasons.

-Salt Lake City Star (2022–present)
+Salt Lake City Stars (2022–2023)

 On October 12, 2022, Morrison was named head coach of the Salt Lake City Stars of the NBA G League.

+Utah Jazz (2023–present)

+Morrison joined the Utah Jazz as an assistant coach for the 2023–24 NBA season.
+He had a second season with the Jazz in 2024–25.

 National team

 Morrison was hired as an assistant coach for the Canada men's national under-19 basketball team in 2012.
 The team won a silver medal at the 2014 FIBA Americas U18 tournament, and placed sixth at the U19 World Championships in 2013 in Prague, both of which were all-time best finishes for Canada in this age group.